Forestmb/power-league/README.md

 ## Building ##

-Building requires an either a [Docker](https://www.docker.com/) compatible container build engine or an installation of the [Go programming language tools]( https://golang.org/doc/install).
+Building requires either a [Docker](https://www.docker.com/) compatible container build engine or an installation of the [Go programming language tools]( https://golang.org/doc/install).
 To build: